RiboDB : a prokaryotic ribosomal components DataBase

 will return the number of Escherichia coli strains / genomes contained in RiboDB.

-• The retrieval of ribosomal protein nucleic and protein sequences for given sets of taxa or genomes.
+• The retrieval of ribosomal protein nucleic and protein sequences and/or rDNA sequences for given sets of taxa or genomes.
 These queries must begin by the tag "#".
 For instance "#Bacillus" will return r-prots sequences of all Bacillus (genus) genomes contained in RiboDB.

 The two types of queries are mutually exclusive.